Danilo3/Restaurant/README.md

 ## Local Run

 What will not work:
- - download menu file because of it is missed.
+ - download menu file because it is missed.
  - vk news in footer because of secret-api-key.
  - email sending because of password and username.